-- Helps to oxygenate the blood more efficiently – sulfur is one of the most important nutrient for the blood’s ability to absorb oxygen.
+- Helps to oxygenate the blood more efficiently – sulfur is one of the most important nutrients for the blood’s ability to absorb oxygen.

 - Helps to maintain a proper pH balance – Sulphur is an important part of insulin, which plays a crucial role in carbohydrate metabolism.
 Sulfur also helps to maintain overall body balance between alkalinity and acidity.